 He serves as curator and member of the board of the international media conference M100 Sanssouci Colloquium, co-Founder of the European Leadership and Debate Academy (elda), lecturer at Hertie School of Governance and editor of the Grimme Award and LEAD Award-winning multi-author blog CARTA.
-As Executive Producer, he is currently developing a prime time TV format for a national broadcaster on the 2021 federal election with the main chancellor candidates.
+As executive producer, he was responsible for the development and implementation of the "ProSieben Bundestagswahlshow" in 2021, a prime time political format consisting of three editions on the Bundestag elections.
 He is also active at journalism schools such as the Forum Journalismus und Medien Wien FJUM and is involved in promoting journalistic innovation (including as jury member of the Vienna Media Initiative)..

 He studied history and political science at Humboldt University, Freie Universität Berlin and the University of Cambridge (MPhil, PhD).
 From 2004-05 he was a Fellow at the Department of Government at Harvard University and Visiting Scholar at Stiftung Wissenschaft und Politik, Berlin.